 \end{itemize}

-It seems clear that we are dealing here with an orientation average: The different $\alpha_{lm}$ would mix among themselves if we were to redefine the orientation of the coordinate chart used to describe the CMB 2-sphere.
-When we look at the averages that are actually performed in connection with the study of the primordial spectrum we see these are indeed orientation averages.
-For instance, the observational quantity $ C_l^{\textrm{obs}} = \frac{1}{2l+1} \sum_m |\alpha_{l m}|^2 $ is just the orientation average value of the magnitude of the $\alpha_{lm}$'s for a fixed value of $l$.
-In the same fashion, we see that the angle-averaged bispectrum $B_{l_1, l_2, l_3}$ \eqref{avg}, is an orientation average for fixed $l$'s and, as for the same reason as the 1-point function, it is quite unclear how to identify orientation averages with ensemble averages.
+Let us leave that rhetorical question based on a position we are rejecting and consider again the issue of averaging over $m$.
+It seems clear that what we are dealing with here are orientation averages: The different $\alpha_{lm}$ would mix among themselves if we were to redefine the orientation of the coordinate chart used to describe the CMB two-sphere.
+Thus, when we look at the averages that are actually performed in connection with the study of the primordial spectrum, we see these are indeed orientation averages.
+For instance, the observational quantity $ C_l^{\textrm{obs}} = \frac{1}{2l+1} \sum_m |\alpha_{l m}|^2 $ is just the orientation average value of the magnitude of the $\alpha_{lm}$s for a fixed value of $l$.
+In the same way, we see that the angle-averaged bispectrum $B_{l_1, l_2, l_3}$ \eqref{avg} is an orientation average for fixed $l$s and, as for the same reason as the one-point function, it is quite unclear how to identify orientation averages with ensemble averages.
 Thus, the statistical analysis would be more transparent if one would focus on the distribution of the quantities $B_{m_1 m_2 m_3}^{l_1 l_2 l_3} $.

-As we saw, it is customary to take as an estimator for the nonlinearity parameter the quantity $ \hat{f}_\textrm{NL}$ defined in \eqref{NL}.
-This seems a bit problematic as it involves a mixture of theoretical and observational quantities.
-Ideally one would like to have the two aspects rather well separated.
-In fact even within the standard approach, for the case of the 2-point functions we have on the one hand: the theoretical quantity \beq C_l^{\textrm{th}} = \frac{2}{\pi} \int k^2 P_\Psi(k) \Delta^2 (k) j_l^2 (kR_D) dk, \eeq and on the other hand the observational quantity,
+As we saw, it is customary to take as an estimator for the nonlinearity parameter the quantity $ \hat{f}_\textrm{NL}$ defined in Eq. \eqref{NL}.
+This seems a bit problematic, as it involves a mixture of theoretical and observational quantities.
+Ideally, one would like to have the two aspects rather well separated.
+In fact, even within the standard approach, for the case of the two-point functions, we have on one hand the theoretical quantity, \beq C_l^{\textrm{th}} = \frac{2}{\pi} \int k^2 P_\Psi(k) \Delta^2 (k) j_l^2 (kR_D) dk, \eeq and on the other hand the observational quantity,

 \beq C_l^{\textrm{obs}} = \frac{1}{2l+1} \sum_m |\alpha_{l m}|^2. \eeq